verBubble/markdown-cv/index.md

 **Real-time style transfer based on PYNQ-Z2, Team leader**

-we implement the style transfer algorithm on pynq-z2 by implement im2col in Cython, the network is a 16 layer network trained by PyTorch.[Github](https://github.com/VerBubbleabc/neural-style-on-chip)
+We implement the style transfer algorithm on pynq-z2 by implement im2col in Cython, the network is a 16 layer network trained by PyTorch.[Github](https://github.com/VerBubbleabc/neural-style-on-chip)

 **2018.10 - Current**

 **Southeast University’s 13th smart car competition, Team member**

-we will use PID algorithm, which is based on the calculus, to compute the angle that car will turn.
+We will use PID algorithm, which is based on the calculus, to compute the angle that car will turn.

 We will code in C, and finish our embedded design using IAR.